mattbratos/johny-code-experiences/courses/frameworks-clash/index.md

 banner: assets/clash-banner.png
 ---

-Build once, compare forever.
 In this course, I'll create the same AI chat application using three different React frameworks and document the real-world differences.

 ## Target Audience

 This course is for React developers at any level who want to understand the practical differences between modern React frameworks and meta-frameworks.
 Whether you're just starting with React frameworks, choosing a stack for your next project, or curious about how these tools compare in real-world scenarios, this course will give you hands-on insights through building the same application three different ways.

-Perfect for:
-- Developers new to React frameworks looking to make an informed first choice
-- Experienced React developers wanting to expand their framework knowledge
-- Teams evaluating which framework to adopt for their projects
-- Anyone curious about Next.js, Tanstack Start, or modern SPA development

 ## Prerequisites